shatathub/SIPs/SRCs/sip-1.md

 ### SIP numbers

-When referring to an SIP with a `category` of `ERC`, it must be written in the hyphenated form `ERC-X` where `X` is that SIP's assigned number.
+When referring to an SIP with a `category` of `SRC`, it must be written in the hyphenated form `SRC-X` where `X` is that SIP's assigned number.
 When referring to SIPs with any other `category`, it must be written in the hyphenated form `SIP-X` where `X` is that SIP's assigned number.

 ### RFC 2119 and RFC 8174